The WSIB generally maintains the loss of earnings (LOE) benefits the worker was receiving at the start of a temporary work disruption.

 Re-employment and co-operation obligations are generally not an issue when the work disruption involves an entire company.

-When the work disruption affects only part of the company, the decision-maker considers whether the employer has met its re-employment and co-operation obligations under 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
-If there is no evidence of an employer breach and the worker has met his/her co-operation obligations, the decision-maker must then determine if the worker’s loss of earnings during the work disruption is due to the work-related impairment.
+When the work disruption affects only part of the company, the WSIB considers whether the employer has met its re-employment and co-operation obligations under 19-02-08, RTW Co-operation Obligations, and 19-02-09, Re-employment Obligations.
+If there is no evidence of an employer breach and the worker has met their co-operation obligations, the WSIB must then determine if the worker’s loss of earnings during the work disruption is due to the work-related impairment.

 Maintain current level of LOE benefits